dino-/livid/README.md

 livid is a web application for browsing a directory tree of video files, launching playback and later deleting those files if desired.
 It's designed to be run locally on a system from within a gui environment so it can launch a video player application (like vlc, for example).

-This client side of this application has a vaguely-RESTful interface to its server and utilizes single-page design.
+This application uses a vaguely-RESTful interface between the client and server.
+The client is a single-page design, with data encoded in JSON.

 ## Getting source